 Once you acknowledge the pain and allow it to flow through you, you expand and create space for new energy to exist within you.

 You give yourself the room necessary to finally let go and move on.

 Give yourself permission to actively grieve and to mourn your loss.

 Be kind and gentle with yourself and be courageous in your pursuit of your freedom and your joy.

 Jennifer Joy Butler is a love and relationship coach, a certified health coach, writer, and podcast host dedicated to helping people fall deeply in love with themselves and awaken to their internal power to create joy, love, and freedom in their lives.
 A graduate of New York University with a Masters Degree in Social Work, Jennifer is also a divorced single mom who has transformed her own life.
 Jennifer truly understands her clients and the journey they are on.
-She can be found hosting the Worthy podcast “Divorce & Other Things You Can Handle” and her writing can be found on JennJoyCoaching.
+To learn more, visit: JennJoyCoaching.
 This article was originally published on Jenn’s blog.